arks-org/arkspec/draft-kunze-ark.md

 *  To be a locus of discussion about future versions of the ARK specification.

-# Appendix B.  Looking up NMAs Distributed via DNS
+# Looking up NMAs Distributed via DNS

 This subsection introduces an older method for looking up NMAs that is based on the method for discovering URN resolvers described in